Cycling in the Channel Tunnel

-Eurotunnel cycle service, on board a LeShuttle train.
-That consists of a minibus and bicycle trailer for six bicycles.
+Pedal cycles are generally allowed to cross the Channel Tunnel, which connects the United Kingdom and France, via the Eurotunnel cycle service.
+This service uses a minibus and a bicycle trailer capable of carrying six bicycles.

-On a number of special occasions since 1993, crossings have been made directly using the bidirectional Channel Tunnel service tunnel, positioned between the two rail tunnel bores.
-The central service tunnel has airlocks at both ends and a concrete screed road surface.
+On a few occasions since 1993, cyclists have crossed directly through the Channel Tunnel's bidirectional service tunnel, located between the two rail tunnel bores.
+The service tunnel has airlocks at both ends and a concrete road surface.